The Van Doorslaer lab at the University of Arizona

 Publications | Email

-Rob is recent PhD graduate from Thunder Bay, Ontario.
+Rob is a recent PhD graduate from Thunder Bay, Ontario.
 In the lab, he seeks to understand the molecular basis for papillomavirus-related cancers using lab-grown 3D epithelial tissues, high-throughput sequencing techniques, and bioinformatics.
 Outside the lab, he is a sci-fi and space nerd.

 Email